ostadabbas/SLP-Dataset-and-Code/README.md

 by providing the code examples:

-1. `eg_SLP_interface.ipynb`: a tutorial of SLP dataset interface.
-SLP provide flexible data interface to feed data with varying requirement including different modalities, alignment between modalities, different cover conditions and multi-modal data for collaboration with 2D pose labels.
+1. `eg_SLP_interface.ipynb`: a tutorial on SLP dataset interface.
+SLP provide flexible data interface to feed data with varying requirements including different modalities, alignment between modalities, different cover conditions, and multimodal data for collaboration with 2D pose labels.
 Our SLP interface provides a basic tools for data feeding in potential future studies.

 2. `eg_vis_SLP.ipynb`: a tutorial for LWIR-D-PM visualization.
-To understand how in-bed (at rest) human pose affect the underlying pressure is also an interesting topic to understand the causal relationship for bed-bound diseases.
+To understand how in-bed (i.e. at-rest) human pose affects the underlying pressure is also an interesting topic to explore the underlying causes associated with many bed-bound diseases.
 This tutorial shows how to visualize our dataset samples with an interactive camera control provided in jupyter notebook.

 3. `s_pose2d.py`: a working example of 2D human pose estimation with multiple candidate models provided.